Q0h313th/Custom-malloc/README.md

 # Custom Malloc implementation
 First fit malloc

 ### Features
-    1. As of now, Ive just allocated an arena
-    2. Set up metadata, initialisers for bins, slabs and freelists.
+1. malloc()
+2. free()

 ### Debugging Tips
 strace and gdb are your friends

 ### TODO
 1. Confirm if initialisers work with gdb (completed)
+2. Confirm if malloc works (completed)
+3. Confirm if free works (completed)